Goose Bumps: Laying The Golden Egg On Goose Symbolism

 If the goose is alive but attacked or injured by another animal, this may represent someone who has hurt you without meaning to do so.
 Finally, if the goose was killed intentionally during hunting season because it’s been used for food before then there are two possible interpretations: either that person intends to harm you with their words; alternatively that person wants protection from other people trying to harm them (and therefore they might need your help).

 Have you ever thought about the symbolism of geese?
 While they may occasionally fly in a V formation, there are many other meanings behind this bird.
-For example, some cultures believe that they’re messengers for spirits of their loved ones who have passed away.
+For example, some cultures believe that they’re messengers for the spirits of their loved ones who have passed away.
 It’s possible that your goose is trying to tell you something!
 If it seems like he or she could be telling you something important- why not try communicating back and see what happens next?